Certifications / Microsoft

 Audit, Audit, Audit.

-Last but certainly not least, make sure a separate employee has read-only rights to Azure audit logs.
-Doing so will make sure that any possible error by either of the admins will be promptly caught, in addition to finding any untoward activities.
-All of these logs can be found on Azure's Active Directory portal and can help determine if any data and/or resources have been compromised.
-On the subject of data and resources, let's talk about how these two assets can be secured in our final best practice.
+Last but certainly not least, ensure a separate employee has read-only rights to Azure audit logs.
+Doing so will ensure that any possible error by either admin is promptly caught and any untoward activities are found.
+These logs can be found on Azure's Active Directory portal and help determine if any data and/or resources have been compromised.
+Regarding data and resources, let's discuss how these two assets can be secured in our final best practice.

 Safeguard Data and Resources

-Safeguarding data and resources is not just the responsibility of the administrator: it is everyone's responsibility.
-With that being said, there are plenty of steps that can be taken to mitigate any threat towards either of these assets.
+Safeguarding data and resources is not just the administrator's responsibility but everyone's responsibility.
+That said, plenty of steps can be taken to mitigate any threat to either of these assets.

 Monitor Azure Secure Score